Fire and rescue services

 Sea travel

-The US is home to most of the major cruise lines and some of the world's busiest and best-served cruise ports.
+The US is home to most of the major cruise lines and some of the world's busiest cruise ports.

 Popular destinations for cruises originating and returning to or terminating in the US include Alaska, Florida, the Caribbean and Central and South America.

-Before embarking on a cruise, make sure you take steps to be prepared and reduce the risk of things going wrong.
+Before embarking on a cruise, take steps to be prepared and reduce the risk of things going wrong.
 This will help you have a safe and hassle-free journey.

-If you are embarking on a round-trip cruise to Canada, Mexico and/or the Caribbean, make sure your passport, ESTA or visa and I-94 will allow you to re-enter the US.
-See Travel.
+If you're embarking on a round-trip cruise to Canada, Mexico and/or the Caribbean, make sure your passport, ESTA or visa and I-94 will allow you to re-enter the US (see Visas and border measures).

 More information: